KingIdee/guest-writer/articles/2019-12-07-building-and-securing-mobx-apps-with-auth0.markdown

 - `currentCart` - This is also an empty array and it is similar to the `carts` array.
 But this holds the initial state of the cart when the user enters the system or logs on to the system.
 - `removeFromCart` - This function will be used to remove an item from the `carts` array.
 - `increaseQuantityInCart` - This function will be used to increase the quantity of a particular item in the `carts` array.
+- `decreaseQuantityInCart` - This function will be used to decrease the quantity of a particular item in the `carts` array.
 - `addToCart` - This function will be used to add a new item to the `carts` array.
-- `loading` - This is used to control loaders which indicates whether a process has completed or not.
-- `auth0` - This is the variable that will hold the instance of the initialized Auth0 client.
-- `authenticated` - This is the variable that will hold the token generated after authenticating user with `auth0`.
-- `setLoader` - This function will be used to alter the state of the loading variable.
+- `getCart` - This function returns all the data in the `carts` array.
-- `setAuth` - This function will be used to set the token generated for a user after authentication with `auth0`.
-- `initialize` - This function will be used to update the initialized auth0 client.

 ## Creating your components